AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**3-19-2021**
+- Internal Client laptop keyboard not working.
+Let her used a keyboard for now.
+(Proceed with system restore) - Check if this will fix the issue.
+Still not working trying in safe mode.
+Provided her with a keyboard (Fixed)
+- Marking this as the keyboard hardware issue.
+- Driver called in stuck in loading.
+Issue a call back (Fixed)
+- Internal Client moved her computer to the corner and have access to wifi only.
+Unable to access her e-mail and no internet connection and not able to print (Fixed)
+- FIX Integration with shiptools.
+Added features to support more clients like RRD and Reliable.
+(Fixed)
+- FIX issue when deleting temporary routes and packages.
+(Fixed)

+**3-18-2021**
+Fix layout for the pages.
+(Fixed)
+- Reduce icon (Fixed)
+- Problems with importing incorrect data that doesn't match to shiptools and driverapp.
+(Fixed)
+- Remove pieces in the package list page.
+(Fixed)
+- Issue with the driverapp and shiptools.
+Reference and consignment ID mismatch Internal Client.(Fixed)
+- Created a query to fix this.
+(Fixed) - Issue with updating shiptools RRD and Reliable.
+- Working with Laurie on how to fix this issue (In Progress)

+**3-17-2021**
+- Internal Client ask for assistance to print longer paper.
+Showed how (Fixed)
+- Internal Client ask for assistance about weird numbers in excel.
+Advised to use Librecalc (Fixed)
+- Unable to generate an address in the generate-label page.
+(Fixed)
+- After investigation, it seemed like they are typing the same Reference # but not case sensitive (Lowercase instead of uppercase).
+Applied a patch so that when a reference # is not found, it then tries to get a non-case-sensitive search.

+**3-16-2021**
+Added a feature in the list-packages page to view exactly all the history from the package.
+Internal Client Fixed bugs when Internal Client mark packages as released and suddenly change the driver (Fixed) Update Internal Client office to 365.
+(Fixed)
+The issue with the app.
+The driver is unable to start after changing drivers in the admin menu (Fixed)

+**3-15-2021**
+- Internal Client called at 7:30 in the morning calling a driver weren't able to deliver a package.
+(Fixed)
+- Code issue.
+Went early to work this morning since I don't have access to the drvapp code at home.
+Call back the drivers to confirm that the issue are fixed.
+Internal Client (Fixed)
+- Continue working on fixing Internal Client corrupted outlook file (Run the outlook scan tool multiple times) able to recover her personal inbox and rules (Fixed)
+- Internal Client outlook freezing.
+Force exit.
+Run 365 Office Repair Tool (Still Under Investigation)

 **3-12-2021**
 - Internal Staff called at 7:30 in the morning calling a driver weren't able to deliver a package.
 (Fixed)
 - Code issue.
 Went early to work this morning since I don't have access to the drvapp code at home.
 Call back the drivers to confirm that the issue are fixed.
 (Fixed)